antnn/win-setup-action-ansible/README.md

 ## Ansible action plugin
 that automates the installation of prerequisites for Ansible to run on Windows and uses Ansible playbooks for configuration.

-##### This playbook
-is designed to automate the setup and configuration of a Windows environment, including downloading necessary updates, installing applications, and creating a bootable ISO with all configurations and drivers pre-included.

 Run </br>
 ```bash
 ansible-playbook example-win7-x64.yml --extra-vars iso_output_path="/path/to/config.iso"